thusoy/salt-states/salt/tls-terminator/README.md

 - `X-Xss-Protection: 1; mode=block` Turns on the browser's built-in XSS protection.
 - `X-Content-Type-Options: nosniff` Disables mime-type sniffing in browsers.

-There are some more headers that the upstream should set since they are very site specific, like Content-Security-Policy, Referrer-Policy and Feature-Policy.
-If you can't configure the headers on the backend you can configure them both globally on the tls-terminator (convenient for Expect-CT where you just need to set a report uri) or per site (referrer-policy) through the add_headers key.
+There are some more headers that the upstream should set since they are very site specific, like `Content-Security-Policy`, `Referrer-Policy` and `Feature-Policy`.
+If you can't configure the headers on the backend you can configure them both globally on the tls-terminator (convenient for `Expect-CT` where you just need to set a report uri) or per site (`Referrer-Policy`) through the `add_headers` key.
 This also enables overriding the defaults mentioned above.
 The default headers will only be added if the header isn't already set by the upstream.

 Sample pillar config: